cheretbe/notes/mitmproxy.md

 # Note the address and change default route on client
 ip addr

-# run as ordinary user to simplify access to certificates in ~/.mitmproxy
+# Run as ordinary user to simplify access to certificates in ~/.mitmproxy
+# Or just use mitm.it to download the CA certificate
 # https://docs.mitmproxy.org/stable/concepts-options/
 # [!!!]
 Use Shift key to select text with mouse (also to bring right-click context menu up)
 mitmproxy --mode transparent --showhost --set console_focus_follow=true